wesayhowhigh/docs/docs/plugins/october/cookie-consent/intro.md

 composer require jump/oc-cookie-consent-plugin`
 ```

-If your upgrading an older project, in your site config directoy add, `cookie.php` and paste the contents below:
+If you're upgrading an older project, in your site config directory add, `cookie.php` and paste the contents below:

 ```php title="/config/cookie.php"
 <?php